tel/old-blog/_posts/2014-08-10-typing-transducers.md

 ## Flat mapping

-Now, in most expositions of transducers around right now the `flatMap` function is also given as an example transducer:
+Now, in most expositions of transducers around right now the `tflatMap` function is also given as an example transducer:

 ~~~
 tflatMap :: (a -> [b]) -> (a ~> b)